 The curriculum is a working document containing a carefully planned sequence of learning which is constantly being reviewed and evaluated to ensure it enriches and inspires all of our children and equips them for life in secondary school and beyond.

-We have developed a knowledge-engaged approach which underpins and enables the application of skill.
+We have developed a knowledge-rich and enquiry-based approach which underpins and enables the application of skill.
 English and maths are explicitly identified to be taught in the context of other subjects.
 We strive for children to learn skills alongside knowledge, ensuring that both are developed.
 At The Stoke Poges School we see knowledge and skills as intertwined.
-The curriculum is about how we can ensure that pupils can achieve both.
+The curriculum ensures that pupils can achieve both.
 We do this by having an emphasis on discrete and cross-curricular teaching.
-We believe that this is important for making the curriculum relevant and meaningful to pupils and for putting knowledge into context.
+Within our curriculum, subjects are taught with increasing levels of complexity that in turn leads to deeper knowledge and understanding at a more conceptual level.
+We ensure that the curriculum is relevant and meaningful to pupils and for putting knowledge into context.

 We believe it is our responsibility to develop literacy and numeracy skills for all our pupils.
 Using the Early Years Foundation Stage Strategy and National Curriculum as a basis, age-appropriate progression in knowledge for each core and foundation subject has been identified.
 This has been mapped out to ensure coverage of identified knowledge is secured across KS1 and KS2.
 We carefully select the sequence of when, what and how knowledge is taught and Phase and Subject Leaders work actively to review this aspect regularly.